• Skip to primary navigation

 • Nominees must be able and willing to be present at the award ceremony and deliver a talk or reading of twenty to forty minutes duration.

-View a list of medalists.
+View the full list of Sarah Josepha Hale Award medalists.

 Primary Sidebar